SUSE-Technical-Marketing/instruqt-SMLM/tracks/smlms/04-smlm-simplify-upgrade-sles/assignment.md

 ## <b class="hovereffect">Your Objectives:</b>

 - Onboard a new SLES 15 SP5 system to serve as our test aircraft.
-- Perform a major service upgrade from SP5 to SP6.
+- Perform a mayor service upgrade from SP5 to SP6.